Sventimir/perceptron/README.md

 # Perceptron

-This is a Haskell reoroduction of the Perceptron program written by [Głupia Nauka](https://www.facebook.com/Gupia-Nauka-170885267179525/).
+This is a Haskell reproduction of the Perceptron program written by [Głupia Nauka](https://www.facebook.com/Gupia-Nauka-170885267179525/).
 It's purpose is to demonstrate a simple AI training algorithm.